mrvollger/SDA/README.md

 ```
 make
 ```
-We suggest using `gcc=8.1.0` because that is what we have used when installing SDA.
+We suggest using `gcc=6.4.0` because that is what we have used when installing SDA.
+Several people have run into an error with readToSNVList if it is complied with gcc 8.x so please complie with gcc 6.